 In Revit, the actual construction is data and every software reads it in the same way.
-Hence, if you create a door in Revit, the other software and platforms will accept the information and will detect it as a door.
+That means, if you create a door in Revit, the other software will accept and detect the information as a door.
 This brings a lot more clarity and prevents mistakes that could be very time-consuming.

 Extract Schedules Directly in Revit

 Although it’s a great tool with many options for the whole BOQ, Revit would not be enough.
-The reason is that you most probably will need information about the area of the formwork or other features that are not included in the design model.
-For that, you would need software like Navisworks that allows you to do cost management and cost calculations.
+Because you might need information about the area of the formwork or other features that are not included in the design model.
+For that, you will need software like Navisworks.
+It allows you to do cost management and cost calculations.

-It allows multiple stakeholders to get insight into the Revit model and to work together.
-This could be also a bit confusing for those who are used to the traditional workflow.
-They have concerns that if they made some changes, somebody else could get it and mess up with his work or will delete some important information.
-Fortunately, there is nothing like that.
-Actually, the organization of the workflow is much more advanced.
-There are work sets, there are rules, ownership, borrowing items, so chances for mistakes are minimized.
+It allows stakeholders to get insight into the Revit model and to work together.
+This can be confusing for those who are used to the traditional workflow.
+Their biggest concern is that if they made some changes, somebody else could get it and mess up with their work.
+Or even worse – delete some important information.

 The good news is that there is nothing like that.
 Actually, the organization of the workflow is much more advanced.
 There are work sets, rules, ownership, and borrowing items.
 So chances for mistakes are minimal.